External Resources, Support and Webinars

 CIPD has published coronavirus advice for UK employers, which sets out how they can respond to the coronavirus threat.

-The Confederation of British Industry (CBI) has launched a Coronavirus Hub to bring together guidance, support and resources for businesses.
+The Confederation of British Industry (CBI) Coronavirus Hub brings together guidance, support and resources for businesses.

 Co-operatives UK has produced a range of practical advice and guidance for co-operative businesses.
 It covers government support, HR advice, funding, governance and well-being.